Azure/connectthedots/readme.md

 We are using a Raspberry Pi, acting as a gateway, to send the data from the sensor up to Microsoft Azure Event Hub service.
 Azure Stream Analytics

-Check out the ConnectTheDots Quick Start guide document to try out your first project!
+Check out the <a href="https://github.com/MSOpenTech/connectthedots-pr/blob/master/Connect%20the%20Dots%20-%20Quick%20Start.docx">ConnectTheDots Quick Start guide</a> document to try out your first project!